Skip to main content

 TOTAL (single)$625-850$1,000-1,500$1,600-3,000

-Rent reality check: Almaty is a big city with enormous price variation.
-The “Golden Square” (Abay, Dostyk, Satpayev, Furmanov) and Dostyk corridor are the most expensive areas.
-Much of central Almaty consists of Soviet-era buildings (25% of housing stock) that may look cheap on listings but have outdated plumbing, wiring, and insulation.
+Rent reality check.
+Almaty has enormous price variation.
+The "Golden Square" (Abay, Dostyk, Satpayev, Furmanov) and Dostyk corridor are most expensive.
+Much of central Almaty is Soviet-era buildings from the 1960s-1980s (25% of housing stock) with outdated plumbing and wiring.
 Newer buildings with good renovation cost 30-50% more but are worth it for long-term stays.
 Always view apartments in person before signing.

-Food tip: Stolovaya canteens serve full lunches (soup + main + bread + tea) for 1,500-2,500 KZT ($3-5).
-Green Bazaar in Almaty has the freshest produce.
+Food advantage.
+Stolovaya canteens serve full lunches (soup + main + bread + tea) for 1,500-2,500 KZT ($3-5).
 Popular Kazakh food is hearty and cheap.
+Green Bazaar in Almaty has the freshest produce and beats any supermarket price.

 Almaty vs Astana for Digital Nomads